Carmine Persico: Colombo and Commission trials

 At the start of the commission trial Persico decided to serve as his own lawyer.
 He believed that his history of convictions gave him sufficient experience to defend himself.
 His co-defendants vehemently disagreed with this decision, and the judge warned Persico that he would be waiving "incompetent counsel" as the grounds for an appeal.
 Persico received counsel from lawyers to help guide him when the prosecutors questioned him.
 He tried to project a friendly image to the jury and urged them to put aside any preconceptions about "the Mafia" or "Cosa Nostra".
 Many believe that Persico inadvertently sabotaged his own defense by acknowledging criminal activities during his cross-examinations of prosecution witnesses.

 On June 14, 1986, Persico was convicted of racketeering in the Colombo Trial.
 On November 17, he was sentenced to 39 years in prison.
 The sentencing judge, John F. Keenan, nonetheless praised Persico's performance as his own lawyer in the commission trial and said, "Mr. Persico, you're a tragedy.
 You are one of the most intelligent people I have ever seen in my life."
 On November 19, Persico and the other commission trial defendants were convicted on all charges.
 On January 13, 1987, Keenan sentenced Persico to 100 years in prison, to run consecutively with his 39-year sentence in the Colombo trial, a $240,000 fine, and given no option for parole.

-The New York Times organized crime writer Selwyn Raab thought the Colombos were the most damaged by the trial, even though most of the top leaders of New York's Mafia families were sent to prison, with the Luccheses losing their entire hierarchy.
-In his book Five Families, Raab noted that Persico was only 53 years old at the time of the commission trial, making him by far the youngest boss in New York.
+Selwyn Raab, longtime organized crime reporter for The New York Times, thought the Colombos were the most damaged by the trial, even though most of the top leaders of New York's Mafia families were sent to prison, with the Luccheses losing their entire hierarchy.
+In his book Five Families, Raab noted that Persico was only 53 years old at the time of the Commission Trial, making him by far the youngest boss in New York.
 However, Raab noted, Persico had already led the family for 14 years and was "at the peak of his abilities."
 He believed Persico would have potentially had a long reign ahead of him had he not been imprisoned.
 By comparison, the other bosses were in their 70s, and would have likely passed the reins to men of Persico's generation even without the trial intervening.
 Persico was sent to United States Penitentiary near Marion, Illinois, to serve his combined 139-year sentence.

 By 2017, Persico was in the medium-security Federal Correctional Complex in Butner, North Carolina.
 The facility has medical facilities for elderly inmates.
 Press reports indicated he had become friends with convicted fraudster Bernie Madoff.